dj-3dub/deepdish-cluster/README.md

 docs/architecture.png (handy for docs/slides)

-🧹 Teardown
-bash
-Copy code
-make destroy
 📌 Why it matters
 This project demonstrates:

-Infrastructure as Code with Terraform (no manual docker run)
+Infrastructure as Code with Terraform (reproducible K3s cluster provisioning)

-Reverse proxy + service composition with Docker

-Monitoring integration using Uptime-Kuma

-Local DNS integration with Pi-hole

-Clean developer workflow via make targets:

-make init → initialize Terraform

-make apply → bring up the stack
+Ingress management with Traefik (bundled in K3s)

+Automation-first workflow with Make targets (preflight, apply, destroy, diagram)

-make diagram → regenerate architecture diagrams
+Clean documentation with Graphviz architecture diagrams

-make destroy → tear everything down
+A foundation for adding MetalLB and cert-manager in future revisions